 The horse pulling the wagon shook his mane and snickered along.

 Kanéko glanced at the equine then back to Garèo.
-She wasn’t sure if the horse was also laughing at her.
+She wasn’t sure, but it seemed the horse also laughed at her.

 Garèo didn’t need reins or a halter, only the harness to keep the horse attached to the wagon.
-She knew that he had some clan ability with horses, but her mother could never explain it and Garèo had refused to answer when she had asked him earlier.
-She could only assume his powers by the way he never used reins or a saddle.
+She knew that he had some clan ability with horses, but her mother could never explain it, and Garèo had refused to answer when she had asked him earlier.
+She could only assume his powers by the way the horses responded without him touching them.

 Kanéko turned away from Garèo and looked around.
 They were at the edge of Rock River, a town of two thousand on the edge of her father’s bartim lands.
 She visited the town a few times, usually during festivals or tax season, but never just to explore.
 It was always as part of her father’s entourage and he kept her close.
 She vaguely recognized many of the smaller houses on the edge of town, but she usually spent her time among the two-story buildings packed in neat lines along the central streets that crossed each other in the town center.
 The village illustrated the modern theories of civil planning, something Kanéko never thought about until she started reading Emerging Wizardry.